swarajvee/File-Transfer-Through-WiFi/README.md

 ## Notes
 - Shared files are stored in the `shared_files` folder inside the code directory.
-- The script automatically removes all previously shared files and QR codes when restarted.
+- The script automatically removes all previously shared files and QR code when restarted.
 - You can manually delete the `shared_files` folder if needed.